nikcleju/ESDM_Course/Projects/P6_DryingMachine_Coins.md

     - Machine Status (integer):
         - 0 = IDLE
         - 1 = WORKING
-        - 2 = WATER FULL
+		- 2 = NOT_ENOUGH_MONEY
-        - 3 = FILTER FULL
+        - 3 = WATER FULL
-        - 4 = HEATER FAULT
+        - 4 = FILTER FULL

+2. The machine is used as follows:
+    - The user selects a program with the ProgramSelection input
+	- The user enters some money with the MoneyInput input
+	- The machine checks if the money is enough.
+If not enough, it sets the Status output to NOT_ENOUGH_MONEY
+	- If money is sufficient, the machine returns the rest, by setting ReturnMoney to the correct values
+	- Then the machine proceeds with the program

 3. Each drying consists of the following steps:

    - rotating the drum